Syphonphilter/Syphonphilter-Blogs/clooscsjn000009kvgi3afb5g.md

 ## **Implementing CPU Clustering**

-Now, let's create a simple TypeScript program to demonstrate CPU clustering using the `cluster` module in Node.js.
-We'll distribute a workload across multiple CPU cores, and create a function that calculates Fibonacci sequence for a given number n
+Now, let's create a simple TypeScript program called `ClusterWorker` to demonstrate CPU clustering using the `cluster` module in Node.js.
+We'll distribute a workload across multiple CPU cores, and create a function that calculates the Fibonacci sequence for a given number n

 ```typescript
 //Syphonphilter - 2023-08-16